 • The outside air temperature as measured at 4 Wing in Cold Lake or at Lac La Biche Airport is at or exceeds –40 degrees Celsius.

 Just like bus routes, schools throughout the Division will not necessarily be affected concurrently.
-Schools could be closed only in Cold Lake while they remain open in Lac La Biche, for example.
+Classes at schools in Cold Lake could be cancelled while classes proceed as scheduled in Lac La Biche, for example.
+Our school division covers a large geographic region and temperatures and/or weather conditions are not always the same in all regions.

 If buses are cancelled but classes aren't, do I have to send my child to school?

-When inclement weather conditions exist and school closure has not been effected, parents must use their own discretion in sending their child to school.
+When inclement weather conditions exist and classes have not been cancelled, parents must use their own discretion when deciding whether or not to send their child to school.
 If your child will be absent due to bus cancellations, or for any other reason, please inform your school.

 Do I have to call the school and let them know my child is not coming to school?

-For safety reasons, we would like all parents to call us and confirm that their child is not attending on days when buses or classes are cancelled.
+For safety reasons, we would like all parents to confirm that their child is not attending on days when buses or classes are cancelled.
 Many parents decide to drive their child to school, or make alternate transportation arrangements when buses are cancelled, and we want to make sure everyone gets to school safely.
 If a child doesn't show up and we haven't heard from you, we don't know if it's because buses aren't running and you stayed at home, or if something serious may have happened on the way to school.
-So please call your child's school and let them know if your children are not attending that day.
+So please report your child's absence if your children are not attending that day.

 How can I know when buses and/or classes are canceled?